 A road map for managing sustainability

-In a BCG report entitled Innovation Is The Only Way To Win The SDG (Sustainable Development Goals) Race, David Young and Wendy Woods muse that many companies are far from achieving the goals set out in the UN’s 2020 Agenda for Sustainable Development.
-“They continue to struggle on various fronts: in changing the way they work and organize, in developing the necessary capabilities, and in crafting suitably large development projects quickly enough,” the report laments.
+In a BCG report entitled (Sustainable Development Goals) Race, David Young and Wendy Woods muse that many companies are far from achieving the goals set out in the UN’s 2020 Agenda for Sustainable Development.
+“They continue to struggle on various fronts: in changing the way they work and organise, in developing the necessary capabilities, and in crafting suitably large development projects quickly enough,” the report laments.
 However, there are essential factors to be considered in managing sustainability.
 Implementing a strategy requires continuity, prioritisation and clarity on how to address challenges.
 In order for it be successful, it needs to be constructive, comprehensive and not conducted in isolation, while also ensuring that it is embedded in the culture of the company.

 Firstly a plan's success is measured on how well it is supported by the upper echelons of a business.
 Input on execution and management from executives, stakeholders and board members should be integrated into the overall agenda and achievements of the company.

 Vision and accountability needs to be filtered down to ground level.
 Creating a small team to carry out these initiatives, with the power to define roles and responsibilities, report on progress, share updates and make essential changes, helps weave sustainability into the fabric of the operation.
 By creating a clear structure and guideline to track and prioritise initiatives, it ensures that the plan for sustainability becomes part of the day to day operations.
 It in turn builds awareness, set examples employees can follow and nurtures the desired culture of change.